Thermoelectric power factors of defective scandium nitride nanostructures from first principles: Results and discussion

 Further complexity is detected when analyzing the experimental sample from Ref. \onlinecite{10.1063/1.4801886} (Sample III).
 This sample also exhibits high conductivity values, so it is reasonable to expect its experimental values to match the highest conductivity function, namely the one calculated using the 155\textit{v} model.
 However, in order to achieve good agreement, a different auxiliary function must be used in this case.
-The best match is obtained when using an auxiliary function calculated from the BT 155O+\textit{gl} system.
+The best match is obtained when using an auxiliary function calculated from the BT 155O+{\textit{{sf}}} system.
 The choice of a different auxiliary function accounts for structural effects that may influence the Seebeck coefficient but have little impact on the conductivity.
 These considerations suggest that different defected structures can coexist within the same sample, acting independently on the electric conductivity and the Seebeck coefficient, with possible contrasting effects.

-At this point, it should be noted that while the 155\textit{v} model has a physically unique structure determined by a structural optimization calculation, the structure used for the 155O+\textit{gl} model involves a greater degree of arbitrariness in the way the glide-type defect was constructed.
-As previously discussed, the thermoelectric properties of the 155O+\textit{gl} model are highly structure-dependent.
+At this point, it should be noted that while the 155\textit{v} model has a physically unique structure determined by a structural optimization calculation, the structure used for the 155O+{\textit{{sf}}} model involves a greater degree of arbitrariness in the way the planar mismatch {was introduced as a stacking fault}.
+As previously discussed, the thermoelectric properties of the 155O+{\textit{{sf}}} model are highly structure-dependent.
 From an analytical perspective, the shape of its auxiliary function is well suited to fit the model.
 However, to achieve better numerical agreement, one would need to use the Seebeck function calculated at 600 K as auxiliary function (instead of the one at 450 K, which we use).
 We instead choose to preserve the internal consistency of the model by calculating all auxiliary functions in the same way.
 As a result, this set of points yields a lower agreement between theory and experiment compared to the others.
-However, the reasons for this outcome are clear, as the 155O+\textit{gl} defect category inherently includes a greater amount of structural variability.
+However, the reasons for this outcome are clear, as the 155O+{\textit{{sf}}} defect category inherently includes a greater amount of structural variability.